 As consultants with Plante Moran, we’ve been fortunate to work with a variety of clients spanning a number of industries.
 While there were myriad specific challenges that brought us together, these clients all had one thing in common: they hired us to make them better companies.
 After all, who doesn’t want to get better at what they do and be more profitable?

 The easiest way to make a business more lucrative is to first understand the drivers for top-line revenue (most notably pricing strategies) and analyze margins on a customer, product, and market basis.
 Here are four principles to keep in mind.

 You can strategize to maximize profits or cash flow but not both.
 This may seem counterintuitive — shouldn’t everyone try to maximize profits?
 Not necessarily.
 Some organizations prefer to maximize cash flow, particularly those that have limited funding resources or have a desire to return cash to the ownership group.
 This means that evaluating payment terms, discounts, and collectability is as important as the price.
-In some cases, getting 98 percent of your list price in 15 days is preferable to having working capital tied up with customers who pay 100 percent of your list price but take 90 days to do it.
+In some cases, getting 98% of your list price in 15 days is preferable to having working capital tied up with customers who pay 100% of your list price but take 90 days to do it.

 You can strategize to maximize profits or cash flow but not both.

 This principle also extends to vendor strategies.
 Are you willing to pay more for materials with extended payment terms?
 This may impact your bottom line through high costs, but getting 120-day terms from one of your top vendors at 5% above the lowest price (at 30-day terms) may allow you to use that working capital for value-generating activities.

 Some organizations develop a hybrid approach where a time value of money is inserted into the equation to “optimize” profits.
 Bottom line: Understand your liquidity situation, and adapt your strategies to that profile.